 In her work, physically challenging asana kindles the fire of transformation and focuses strong attention into meditation.
 Storytelling, metaphorical language, and precisely directed options for alignment teach the tale of our becoming more human.

 Laura loves teaching others to be discerning practitioners who synthesize information for themselves.
 In that spirit, she co-created The New School of Yogic Arts, a teacher training school for those who want to learn to teach the practice of yoga as a living system that breathes differently in each body.

-Her current work is a melding of all the different truths of moving and living in yoga that I have had the privilege of learning.
+Her current work is a melding of all the different truths of moving and living in yoga that she has had the privilege of learning.
 Her teaching is an approach to practice and is not style focused.
 Her classes and other offerings prioritize attention to breath and commitment to the inner work necessary for personal evolution.
 Laura’s greatest commitment is to living the practice of yoga in the world, and to teach others to do the same.

-Her 500 hour training with my teacher Sarah Joy Marsh concentrated on yoga therapeutic concepts at the intersection of tradition and science, emphasizing neuroscience, interpersonal neurobiology, adaptive yoga, and yoga psychology.
-She also hold a 200 hour certification in Hatha Vinyasa, 200-hour and advanced certifications in Forrest Yoga taught by Ana Forrest, and completed a year-long mentorship under the guidance of Dr. Heidi Sormaz.
-She holds a BFA from The University of the Arts, where she honed my own use of story and song, which, since ancient times, have served as instruments of connection and community.
-Her teachers have paved my path, and she is forever grateful to them and to the teachers of the teachers.
+Her 500 hour training with her teacher Sarah Joy Marsh concentrated on yoga therapeutic concepts at the intersection of tradition and science, emphasizing neuroscience, interpersonal neurobiology, adaptive yoga, and yoga psychology.
+She also holds a 200 hour certification in Hatha Vinyasa, 200-hour and advanced certifications in Forrest Yoga taught by Ana Forrest, and completed a year-long mentorship under the guidance of Dr. Heidi Sormaz.
+She holds a BFA from The University of the Arts, where she honed her own use of story and song, which, since ancient times, have served as instruments of connection and community.
+Her teachers have paved her path, and she is forever grateful to them and to the teachers of the teachers.